cyocum/cyocum.github.io/_posts/2020-08-15-Named-Graphs.md

 }
 ```

-The above states that the triples that consitute an instance of Find
+The above states that the triples that constitute an instance of Find
 are a part of the `<http://example.com/LL>` graph.
 This is much
 easier to write than adding an extra `<http://example.com/LL>` to each
 an every triple.
 Looking through the IrishGen dataset, the reader
 will notice that each file states which named graph a set of triples
 to belongs to.
 These Named Graphs represent the MS whence a set of
 triples derives.
-This allows the triples to be seprated but still
+This allows the triples to be separated but still
 linked across graphs, which is the entire point of Linked Data.

 # Named Graphs and SPARQL